Bleeps and Bloops?

 Mimicking real instruments

 The goal of most synthesizers is to make things that sound pleasing or interesting to our ears.
-This has biological implications which I think are worth examining.

 In addition to detailing Sine Machine’s engine and UI, it’s worth taking a shallow dip into the words of acoustics, psychoacoustics, sound and synthesis.

 To experienced synthesists, a new synth like Sine Machine will have a lot of familiar mental models.
-But of course invent a few new ones with strange names like Sharpness
+But of course invent a few new ones with strange names like Sharpness.

 Leave a Reply